pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

 ```
 If you restart the program you should see that we do not query the api twice anymore.

-At the end your config file should look somehting like [this](../config-examples/application-download-part3-custom-webservice.conf).
+At the end your config file should look somehting like [this](../config-examples/application-download-part3-custom-webservice.conf) and the Data Object like [this](../config-examples/CustomWebserviceDataObject-1.scala).